discoloured teeth , chromogenic bacteria, black stains, kids teeth

 cleaning and polishing | staining from food and drinks | yellow teeth, discoloured teeth , chromogenic bacteria, black stains, kids teeth

 Parents give the least importance to dental health for kids.
-When we bathe the baby everyday or even two times in a day sometimes, then why not brush their teeth.
+When we bathe the baby every day or even two times a day sometimes, then why not brush their teeth.

-The child is eating and drinking using his or her baby teeth everyday.
-There is plaque and bacteria over the surface of the teeth, and it definitely needs cleaning.
+The child is eating and drinking using his or her baby’s teeth every day.
+There is plaque and bacteria over the surface of the teeth, and it needs cleaning.

 Prevention and Treatment: